-As the demand for green legislation and regulations continues to rise, and pressure mounts for Singapore to meet net-zero targets, business owners must take a more proactive approach to mitigating climate change.
+As the demand for green legislation and regulations continues to rise, and pressure mounts for Australia to meet its net-zero target, business owners must take a more proactive approach to mitigating climate change.

 Although the construction industry as a whole still has some way to go when it comes to sustainability, there are already many things that individual construction businesses can do to make a difference.

 If you’re interested in learning about how the construction industry can become more ecologically friendly, read on for four of the best methods.

 1. Incorporate green building practices into construction projects

 The construction industry can transition to sustainable development by opting for eco-friendly construction materials and construction methods, such as using renewable energy sources like solar power, embracing efficient water management practices, and implementing natural ventilation systems.